swhid/specification/Chapters/5_Core_identifiers.md

 Directories are data structures commonly used in hierarchical file systems to group together files and other directories, and to hold relevant metadata about them, in the form of directory entries.

-This version of the SWHID standard adopts the same convention as the popular *git* version control system, and only takes into account as metadata the name of the directory entries and a simplified representation of the access rights.
+This version of the SWHID standard adopts the same convention as the popular *git* version control system, and only takes into account as metadata the name of the directory entries (as a sequence of arbitrary bytes, excluding ASCII '/' and the NULL byte) and a simplified representation of the access rights.

+The names of entries in a directory must be distinct from one another.

 In order to compute the intrinsic identifier of a directory, it is necessary to compute first the SWHID of each object listed in the directory.

-*TODO*: make the following more formal

-Then one proceeds to create a textual representation of the directory as follows:
+Then one proceeds to create a serialization of the directory as follows:

+ 1. sort the directory entries using the following algorithm
+     1. for each entry pointing to a *directory*, append an ASCII '/' to its name
+     2. sort all entries using the natural byte order of their (modified) name

- 1. for each *content* entry, with a given *name*, add a single line composed of
+ 2. for each entry, with a given *name* (unmodified), add a sequence of bytes composed of
-     + the access rights, encoded as a sequence of six decimal digits,
+     1. the normalized access rights, encoded as a sequence of ASCII-encoded octal digits ('100644' for regular files, '100755' for executable files, '120000' for symbolic links, '40000' for directories),
-   	 + a space,
-   	 + the ASCII string `"blob"` (without quotes),
-   	 + a space,
-   	 + the *intrinsic identifier* of the *content*
-   	 + a space,
+     2. an ASCII space,
-   	 + the *name* (encoded, how?) as a string (*TODO*: clarify)
+     3. the *name* as a raw string of bytes
-   	 + a line terminator

- 2. for each *directory* entry, with a given *name*, add a single line composed of
+     4. a NULL byte
-   	 + the access rights, encoded as a sequence of six decimal digits,
+     5. the *intrinsic identifier* of the *content* or *directory*, encoded as a sequence of 20 bytes
-   	 + a space,
-   	 + the ASCII string `"tree"` (without quotes),
-   	 + a space,
-   	 + the *intrinsic identifier* of the *directory*
-   	 + a space,
-   	 + the *name* (encoded, how?) as a string (*TODO*: clarify)
-   	 + a line terminator

- 3. sort the lines using the following algorithm
-     + *TODO* describe the sorting algorithm with all its quirks

-The intrinsic identifier of the directory is the `sha1_git` of the resulting textual representation.
+The intrinsic identifier of the directory is the SHA1 of the of the byte sequence obtained by juxtaposing
+ - the ASCII string `"tree"` (without quotes),
+ - an ASCII space,
+ - the length of the previously obtained serialization as ASCII-encoded decimal digits,
+ - a NULL byte,
+ - and the previously obtained serialization.

 As an example, `swh:1:dir:d198bc9d7a6bcf6db04f476d29314f157507d505` is the identifier